AJLab-GH/Azure-vWAN-FAQ/README.md

 ## Emailing Fortinet

 Once you've completed the aforementioned steps, it’s essential to keep Fortinet in the loop.
-Send an email to: [azurevwan@fortinet.com](mailto:azurevwan@fortinet.com).
+Send an email to: [azurevwan@fortinet.com](mailto:azurevwan@fortinet.com) with the Service Request Information from the Azure Service Request you opened in the previous Step.

-The specific details required to contact the vendor can be located by navigating as directed:
+The specific details required to contact the Fortinet can be located by navigating as directed:

 > Customer Resource Group > Managed Application > Properties